 Law School Building Access & Use

-What are the guidelines for accessing and using the Law School in Winter?
+What are the guidelines for accessing and using the Law School?

 Are there special guidelines for entering and exiting the Law School?

-Yes, all Law School doors will remain locked in Winter Quarter.
+Yes, all Law School doors will remain locked at this time.
 Upon entering the Law School each student must tap their ID card in order to access the building.
 You should not hold the door for anyone to enter behind you into the building.